-It is possible to Turn OFF Automatic Updates in Windows 10 and install them manually, whenever you are ready to install updates on your computer.
+If required, you can Turn OFF Automatic Updates in Windows 10 and install them later, whenever you are ready to install updates on your device.

 Windows 10 offers Feature Updates (New Version of Windows 10) twice in a year (spring and fall) and monthly Quality Updates (maintenance and security).

-Quality Updates also known as Cumulative Updates are smaller in size and install within minutes on your computer, while Feature Updates take up a long time.
+Quality Updates (AKA Cumulative Updates) are smaller in size and install within minutes on the computer, while Feature Updates take up a long time.

-On both Windows 10 Home and Pro Versions, Windows Quality Updates can be delayed or deferred up to a period of 35 days.
+On both Windows 10 Home and Pro Versions, the Quality Updates can be delayed or deferred up to a period of 35 days.

 If you are using an older version of Windows 10, you can disable Auto Updates by signing into your Admin Account and following the steps below.

-3. On the Services screen, right-click on Windows update and click on Properties.
+On the Services screen, right-click on Windows Update and select Properties in the menu that appears.

-4. On Windows Update Properties screen, click on Start type down-arrow and select Disabled option.
+On Windows Update Properties screen, click on Startup type down-arrow and select the Disabled option.

-5. Click on Apply and OK to save the changes to your computer.
+Make sure you click on Apply and OK to save this change on your computer.

-Note: You may see a message saying that “updates were stopped on your computer” or similar.
+You may see a message reading “updates were stopped on your computer” or similar.
 In such cases, click on Retry to download and install available updates on your computer.

 If your computer has missed multiple updates, you may have to click on Check for Updates multiple times, until your computer says that it is up to date with Updates.

-A common reason for disabling Windows Auto Updates is to prevent the device from being interrupted during working hours.
+A common reason for disabling Auto Updates on a Windows 10 computer is to prevent the possibility of your work being interrupted during working hours.

-Another popular reason for disabling Windows Auto Updates is to prevent chances of an Update causing problems or becoming incompatible with Apps and programs installed on their computers.
+Another reason for disabling Auto Updates is to prevent chances of an Update causing problems or becoming incompatible with Apps and programs installed on the computers.

-After disabling Auto Updates, it is recommended that you periodically check for Updates and install them manually on your computer.
+After disabling or delaying Auto Updates, it is recommended that you periodically check for Updates and install them manually on the computer.